-If you want to avoid underwhelming your customers, steer clear of these five mistakes that lead to subpar support.
+If you want to avoid underwhelming your customers, steer clear of these five small business customer service mistakes that lead to subpar support.

 1. Lack of responsiveness

 It should come as no surprise that when a customer contacts you, they expect to hear back.
 Yet up to 62% of businesses don’t respond at all to email.
 And with technology shortening the length of time it takes us to do anything online, customers expect to hear back soon: 37% of customers expect a response within an hour.